supervisely-ecosystem/how-to-create-app/chapter-01-headless/part-01-hello-world/README.md

 #### 2. Create GitHub repository

 Let's create a new GitHub repository that we will use to deploy a new Supervisely application.
-Create a [new private GitHub repository](https://github.com/new): do not forget to choose "Private" visibility option.
+Create a [new private GitHub repository](https://github.com/new):

 <img src="https://github.com/supervisely-ecosystem/how-to-create-app/blob/master/chapter-01-headless/part-01-hello-world/media/new-repo.png" width="80%" style='padding-top: 10px'>

-You can create a public repositry alright — you will still need a personal token and further steps are gonna be the same.

 #### 3. Push app to repository